-The last assertion follows by Lemma, \emph{d}).
-By Lemma, \emph{c})+\emph{b}), it only remains to write $G$ as an extension with $G''$ $S$-finite \'{e}tale and $G'$ commutative finite flat of finite presentation over $S$.
+The last assertion follows by 2.10.
+By 2.8+2.9, it only remains to write $G$ as an extension with $G''$ $S$-finite \'{e}tale and $G'$ commutative finite flat of finite presentation over $S$.

 One may assume $G$ of constant order $n$.
-The order $i_G(s)$ of the identity component of each fiber $G\times_Ss$ divides $n$ and equals either $1$ or the characteristic of $k(s)$.
-If $E:=i_G(S)$ consists only of $1$, $G$ is $S$-finite \'{e}tale (Lemma, \emph{i})).
-Otherwise, for each prime $p$ in $E$, there is (Lemma, \emph{j})) an open and closed sub-scheme $V_p$ of $S$ such that :
+The order $i_G(s)$ of the identity component of each fiber $G\times_Ss$ divides $n$ and is equal to either $1$ or the characteristic of $k(s)$ (2.3).
+If $E:=i_G(S)$ consists only of $1$, $G$ is $S$-finite \'{e}tale (2.5).
+Otherwise, for each prime $p$ in $E$, there exists (2.11) an open and closed sub-scheme $V_p$ of $S$ such that :

 --- \emph{On $S-V_p$, $i_G$ does not take value $p$.}